Student and Campus Services Office

 507.285.7100 or 800.366.5418

 Since 1917, Winona State University has served students in Rochester, Minnesota and the surrounding area.
-In 1993, Winona State University and Rochester Community and Technical College (RCTC) collaborated to create the University Center Rochester (UCR).
-The Greater Rochester area has a population of more than 108,000 people; area residents have a high level of education attainment, and many residents take advantage of the lifelong learning opportunities offered by WSU-Rochester and other area institutions.
+In 1993, Winona State University, along with the University of Minnesota and Rochester Community and Technical College (RCTC), collaborated to create the University Center Rochester (UCR).
+The Greater Rochester area served by UCR has a population of over 100,000 people; area residents have a high level of education attainment, and they are highly receptive to the lifelong learning opportunities offered by WSU-Rochester and other area institutions.

-The growing city of Rochester provides WSU-Rochester with unique opportunities to offer specialized classes and programs aimed at key industries in the area, including business, computer science, education, health care, human services, and social work.
+Its location in the growing city of Rochester provides WSU-Rochester with unique opportunities to offer specialized classes and programs aimed at key industries in the area, including computer science, the health care professions, business, and education.
 WSU-Rochester’s strong “commitment to community” is evident as students, faculty, and staff from a variety of programs engage in experiential community-based learning in area organizations, businesses, and schools.

 WSU-Rochester has served the region with distinction, and the numbers tell the story.
-Approximately 275 students per year have graduated from WSU-Rochester.
-More than 1,700 students are served annually through day, evening, weekend and online/hybrid classes, and more than 5,000 WSU alumni currently live and work in a variety of professional careers in the Rochester area.
+Approximately 1,500 students are served each year through day, evening, weekend and online/hybrid classes, and over 5,000 WSU alumni currently live and work in a variety of professional careers in the Rochester area.